-Hermetic Library fellow T Polyphilus reviews Aleister Crowley and the Temptation of Politics by Marco Pasi, from Acumen Publishing.
+Hermetic Library fellow T Polyphilus reviews Wind from the Abyss by Janet Morris.

 One of the features of the sword-and-planet genre that wins my interest (and even loyalty) is its low-culture approach to high-concept issues.
 Perhaps the chief of these is gender.
 From the very outset — if we can take Burroughs’ A Princess of Mars as an inaugurating work — these often apparently unreflective adventure stories have been almost obsessively concerned with the ways in which gender can viewed and performed in profoundly differing cultures.
 The 19th-century American southerner John Carter is shocked (though hardly repelled) by the martial prowess and lack of physical modesty of the princess Dejah Thoris, while she is put off by his efforts to behave like a “gentleman” toward her.
 That being the case, it is hardly surprising that some of the most effective sword-and-planet authors have been women like Leigh Brackett and Catherine Moore.

 This gender-challenging salience may account for the popularity of the genre among authors in the 1970s.
 Curiously, the vanguard of this group were the Gor books of “John Norman,” which are, on the whole, beyond reactionary in their insistence on a masculinist gender ideology.
 These were followed quickly, however, by two other highly notable cases that continue the work of interplanetary gender exploration.
 David J. Lake’s Xuma books may be the extreme instance of thought-experiment in gender, by introducing a humanoid race with a different sexual biology and assortment of corresponding genders.
 And Janet Morris’ Silistra series seems to continue the conversation begun on Barsoom and further argued in Gor, adding some new perspective.